shivam1808/Face-Detection-and-Identification/README.md

 Here are quite a few moving parts for this project — take the time now to carefully read this section so you become familiar with all the files in today’s project.

-Our project has two directories and four files in the root folder:
+Our project has two directories and four files in the root folder:</br>

-cascades/ : Contains harcasscade file. images/ : Contains several test images that we’ll use to verify the operation of our model.
+cascades/ : Contains harcasscade file. </br>
+images/ : Contains several test images that we’ll use to verify the operation of our model.</br>

 How to use:</br>
 Step 1: Input images in the images folder.</br>